As a makeup artist, your professional makeup kit is your best friend. It’s your tool of expression and your source of income.

 You need: Cream, powder, or pencils in a range of brown shades for filling and shaping eyebrows

 You need: About 8 pigmented lipsticks in a range of shades, including pink, peach, brown, and red.

 Pro tip: Liquid lipsticks are the latest trend.
-They’re more expensive than some regular lipsticks and they’re not available in palettes, but their velvet finish and extremely long last makes them worth it.
-Obsessive Compulsive Cosmetics has a wide range of natural and novelty colors that are completely vegan and very high quality.
-Each “lip tar” or liquid lipstick costs $19, but a little goes a very long way.
-QC Makeup Academy students receive a 20% discount with OCC!
+They’re more expensive than some regular lipsticks and they’re not available in palettes, but their velvet finish and extremely long last make them worth it.

 You need: A range of lip gloss shades, including clear, pink, red, neutral, and spice glosses

 You need: A variety of lip liner pencils to match your lipsticks and glosses